NitroG42/HiltAbstractFragmentIssue/README.md

-# Issues with using an AbstractFragment that use the layoutId constructor
+# Issues with Hilt, AbstractFragment, and using the layoutId constructor

 https://github.com/google/dagger/issues/1904